king-living-digital/backend-assessment/README.md

 3. Module must render the country code on the product page
 4. Module Update: If you are from the US, render the US static block, If you are from anywhere else, render the Global static block
 5. Module Update: Determine if the country is Russia or China and have them redirect to the error page of Magento

-Exercise 2 (Ticket ID: EX-02)
----
-Build a module that allows the system to generate a Google Feed (https://support.google.com/merchants/answer/160589?hl=en#) every 24 hours via CRON
-Build an update (as a feature branch) to the feed that allows you to execute manually and view the results of the feed through a controller in Magento
-Build an update (as a second feature branch) that converts the price on the go to USD Create a pull request for both your branches to be released to a release branch

-##### Requirements
-1. Using the specification provided, generate an XML file that iterates through products in the system to populate the data for each node
-2. The Feed should automatically generate every 24 hours using Magento standard CRON's
-3. Module Update: Your module will require a controller that can be executed manually to view the results of the feed.
-4. Module Update 2: Use fixer.io to do a curl out to retrieve the current price converted into USD and render as a new node "g:converted_price"

 ###### Bonus points
 * The use of the best practice coding for Magento 2